How to roast pumpkin seeds

-Every autumn, our users flock to bbcgoodfood.com to find inspiration for carving and cooking pumpkin.
-In 2015, for the first time we saw a flurry of searches for ‘pumpkin seeds’ – it seems there are a lot of people out there who agree with our ‘waste not, want not’ ethos.
+Every autumn, there is increased interest around carving and cooking pumpkin, as well as pumpkin seeds – it seems there are a lot of people out there who agree with our ‘waste not, want not’ ethos.
 But how do you handle these fiddly little kernels?
-Our cookery writer Chelsie has some advice for putting every single part of your pumpkin to use by making delicious, home-roasted pumpkin seeds.
+Our cookery writer Chelsie Collins has some advice for putting every single part of your pumpkin to use.

 Why use pumpkin seeds?